practicalvj/sadexercise/iHub.md

 ## Table of Contents
 1. Executive Summary
-2. Business Case
-3. Requirements Summary
+2. Requirements Summary
-4. High-Level Solution Design
+3. High-Level Solution Design
-5. Detailed Solution Architecture
+4. Detailed Solution Architecture
-6. Security Architecture
+5. Security Architecture
-7. Infrastructure Requirements
+6. Infrastructure Requirements
-8. Non-Functional Requirements
+7. Non-Functional Requirements

 ## 1. Executive Summary
-- Briefly describe the purpose, scope, and objectives of the new system.

-## 2. Business Case
-- Outline the business problem or opportunity the project addresses.
+The traditional model for customers wanting to integrate with our WMS offerings have been to adopt a self-managed approach.
+The customers are responsible for building out connectors, transform the payloads expected by our APIs and monitor/observe them utilizing custom build tools.
+As our services mature, there is a growing demand by the customer base to move these capabilities to a fully managed integration platform service provided out of the box by the WMS suite.

+This solution architecture document

 ## 3. Requirements Summary
 - Enumerate the business and technical requirements the solution must meet.